 References from a broad swath of art history can be found in Freymuth-Frazier’s solitary subjects.
 Influences range from Balthus’s discomforting depictions of preadolescence, and the queen of Kitsch, Margaret Keane’s “Big Eyed” children and animals, to the heavy chiaroscuro and technical rigor of Caravaggio and Rembrandt.
 This unique combination of classicism and pulp results in something of a hybrid between Lowbrow esthetic and Old Master technique.

-Cultural references spanning 2000 years can also be found in Freymuth-Frazier’s work, from the Roman sculpture Sleeping Hermaphrodite, 2nd century A.D., to the recent porn video 2 Girls 1 Cup.
-Inspiration is drawn from the intimacy of friends and family to the detachment of Eastern European porn sites, stock photography and advertisements.
-Using a complex language of symbolism like that found in medieval religious icons or the Unicorn Tapestries, the paintings address universal themes such as child development, sexuality, loss of innocence, consumerism, domestication, gender roles, androgyny and body image in American society today.
+Inspiration is drawn from the intimacy of friends and family and her Persian cat, to the detachment of pinup and soft porn, stock photography and advertisements.
+Using a complex language of symbolism like that found in medieval religious icons or the Unicorn Tapestries, the paintings address universal themes such as female sexuality, loss of innocence, consumerism, domestication, gender roles, androgyny and body image in American society today.

-Freymuth-Frazier’s work has been exhibited internationally with galleries in Barcelona, Sydney, Amsterdam and across the United States from New York City and Chicago to Seattle and Los Angeles.
-Her work can be found in private collections internationally, including The Seven Bridges Foundation in Connecticut and the John and Diane Marek Collection in Tennessee.
+Freymuth-Frazier’s work has been exhibited internationally with galleries in Barcelona, Sydney, Amsterdam, Berlin and across the United States from New York City and Chicago to Seattle and Los Angeles.
+Her work can be found in private collections internationally, including The Bennett Collection of Women Realist, Collection of Gillian Flynn, Collection of Milane Duncan Frantz and the Collection of Michele Peterson.
 She has received attention and reviews from numerous publications including Playboy Magazine, Ms. Magazine, ArtNews, Hi-Fructose Magazine, Beautiful Bizarre Magazine, The Chicago Tribune, Art Papers, American Artist Magazine, and The Huffington Post.

 She lives and paints in New York City.